chaosimw/PersonalCodes/PureMoneyMask/README.md

 # Pure Money Mask

 This is an inplementation of money formatting using only pure JS.
 It was developed because the most know plugins for this doesn't work in some Samsung tablets.
-This code was tested in folowers browsers (mobile and desktop).
+This code has been tested in the following browsers (mobile and desktop).

 - Chrome
 - Internet Explorer
 - Firefox